rovchia/web_api_converter/README.md

 Example of GET:
 http://localhost:5000/converter?amount=6&src_currency=NZD&dest_currency=RUB&reference_date=2019-09-24

-Step to test the web API with command prompt:
+Steps to test the web API with command prompt:
 - run "./activate.bat" and "python converter.py" to activate the web service
 - run "python make_get_request.py" to generating the GET requests: the parameters of the request (amount, src_currency, dest_currency, date) will be displayed as output on the shell